-But with me it is a very small thing that I should be judged by you or by a human court.
-In fact, I do not even judge myself.”

 But with me it is a very small thing that I should be judged by you

 Paul does not say that the Corinthian opinion of him amounts to nothing.
-It amounts to something but it is a “very small thing” that he would be judged by them.
+It amounts to something, but it is a “very small thing” that he would be judged by them.
 The word “judged” means to investigate with a view to passing sentence.
-Paul was not responsible to the Corinthians’ sentence but to God’s sentence.
+Paul was not responsible for the Corinthians’ sentence but to God’s sentence.

 or by a human court.